-The size of a company is represented by its market capitalization (number of shares outstanding multiplied by market price per share).
-Typically, small companies tend to be more risky and produce higher excess returns compared to large companies.
-This is not always the case, and deviations from this rule can occur dramatically and for long periods of time.
-However, the size of a company, when taken into account alongside other key factors, can help in the asset decision process.
+In 1992-1993, Eugene Fama and Kenneth French published several academic papers that provided investing ideas that expanded on the classic Capital Asset Pricing Model (CAPM).
+They showed that over long periods, 90% of returns from diversified portfolios could be explained by 1) beta (the overall stock market return, adjusted for correlation and volatility), 2) valuation, and 3) size.
+The size of a company is represented by its market capitalization (number of shares outstanding multiplied by the market price per share).
+Typically, small companies tend to be riskier and produce higher excess returns compared to large companies.
+This is not always the case, and deviations from this rule can occur dramatically and for long periods.
+However, when taken into account alongside other key factors, the size of a company can help in the asset decision process.

 As an example of the potential benefit of small-cap investing, the chart shows the cumulative difference in return between the MSCI ACWI small-cap index and the MSCI ACWI (capitalization-weighted) index.